OttawaSTEM/django_skeleton/README.md

 {% endcomment %}

 # {{ project_name }}
+!!! project name CAN NOT use '-' due to python conflict

 {{ project_name }} is a _short description_.
 It is built with [Python][0] using the [Django Web Framework][1].